 “Not yet.
 I was told I wasn’t allowed to work on it.”

-“But that hasn’t kept you from sniffing around, has it?” she accused with a smile.
+“But that hasn’t kept you from sniffing around, has it?”

 She jumped in before I could object.
 “It’s alright.
 It’s the sign of a good investigator.
 I wish we had more like you, I really do.
 So now you wanna tell me why this one’s so important to you?”